Douglas Gracey: Second World War

-In February 1945 Gracey had been appointed Commander of the order of the British Empire (CBE) for "gallant and distinguished services in Burma and on the Eastern Frontier of India" and in May his rank of major-general was made permanent.
-In July 1945, Gracey was made Companion of the Order of the Bath (CB) and he was also gazetted as mentioned in despatches.
+In February 1945 Gracey had been appointed a Commander of the order of the British Empire (CBE) for "gallant and distinguished services in Burma and on the Eastern Frontier of India" and in May his rank of major-general was made permanent.
+In July 1945, Gracey was made a Companion of the Order of the Bath (CB), and he was mentioned in despatches.
 There were further mentions in despatches for services in Burma in September 1945 and May 1946.